LeeReid1/MarkdownToSiteGenerator/README.md

 If you do not provide a title tag, the first H1 is used in its place.

 It's ok to use spaces in page titles.
 Take note that to link to pages which has spaces in the name, you should replace the spaces with underscores (see Linking Between Pages).

+Don't use existing filenames such as my-image.jpg or `sitemap` as a title.

 #### Avoid Duplicates
 It is critical that your pages never have identical titles as it makes linking impossible.
 Duplicate titles will result in an exception.